notaryproject/notaryproject.dev/content/en/docs/faq.md

 ---
 title: "Frequently asked questions"
-description: "Frequently asked questions about Notary Project"
+description: "Frequently asked questions about the Notary Project"
 type: docs
 weight: 7
 ---

-## What registries are compatible with Notation?
+## What registries are compatible with the Notary Project OCI signature specification and its implementation in Notation?

-The following registries are compatible with Notation for artifact signing and verification:
+The following registries are compatible with the Notary Project OCI signature specification and its implementation in Notation:

 - [Azure Container Registry](https://learn.microsoft.com/azure/container-registry/?wt.mc_id=azurelearn_inproduct_oss_notaryproject)
 - [Amazon Elastic Container Registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html)